PhotonVision/photonvision-docs/source/docs/developers/build-instructions.rst

 Build Instructions
 ==================

-This section contains the build instructions from the source code available at `our Github page <https://github.com/PhotonVision/photonvision>`_.
+This section contains the build instructions from the source code available at `our GitHub page <https://github.com/PhotonVision/photonvision>`_.

 Development Setup
 -----------------